 - Use a near-field probe to identify the emissions source and again, fix it (shielding, filtering, etc.) — more on near-field probes in a section below.

-As you may already be aware, there is a lot to consider when dealing with spurious emissions and a lot of possibilities as to why they are being generated in the first place.
+As you may already be aware, there is a lot to consider when dealing with spurious emissions, including possibilities as to why they are being generated in the first place.
 The flowchart depicted in Figure 2 below is intended to help guide you through the process of getting to the bottom of those pesky spurious emissions.
-Take note that there are obviously other possible decisions and methodologies that could be used.
+Take note that some other possible decisions and methodologies could be used.

 The following sections elaborate on some of the key items mentioned in the flowchart that may help get your device passing FCC tests after it has failed.